tonyskidmore/azure-ai-demo/README.md

 ## Overview

-This repo contains code for creating and deploying an example [Streamlit](https://streamlit.io/) application.
+This repository contains code for creating and deploying an example [Streamlit](https://streamlit.io/) application.

 ![azure-ai-demo](images/azure-ai-demo.png)

 The demo application was created to show how you can use the following:

 * Showcase Streamlit's capabilities
-* Putting a web front end in front of a pre-trained machine learning model.
+* Putting a web frontend in front of a pre-trained machine learning model.
 * Using OpenAI REST API as part of an application.
 * Using Azure Cognitive Services to provide easy to consume AI to enhance your application.